Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes

-From the analytic prediction (\ref{inversesquare}), the should be $\beta / \bar \mu L = \beta / 2\pi \ln(\sqrt \lambda\, R) \,L$, where $\beta = \pi^3/4$ and $R$ is the long-range cut-off giving the effective exterior width of the string.
-We must simultaneously estimate $\beta$ and $R$ from our data to determine the best fit.
-This is illustrated in Figure~\ref{fig:damping_vs_mu}, where the string damping rate is plotted against the string energy density $\bar\mu$.
-When we take the cut-off scale $R\approx 3.75$, damping rates associated with $\lambda 3,10,30,100$ align well and asymptotically project to zero damping at $\lambda \rightarrow \infty$.
-For this $R$, the analytic prediction (red line) shown in Figure~\ref{fig:damping_vs_mu} is in remarkable agreement, consistent with all damping rates, except those for $\lambda 1$ where finite size effects are important (for $L=32$).
-This agreement is also demonstrated in Figure~\ref{fig:inv_square_fit} where the predicted analytic inverse square amplitudes are shown (dashed lines) as a function of time.
-Despite this concordance with the inverse square model, there are fairly large uncertainties with a match possible within the parameter range:
+We simultaneously estimate $\beta$ and $R$ for the backreaction model \eqref{inversesquare} from our data to determine the best fit.
+Figure~\ref{fig:damping_vs_mu} shows the string damping rate plotted against the string energy density $\bar\mu$.
+We observe a key result: damping rates associated with $\lambda=3,10,30$ and $100$ align with the backreaction model when we take the cutoff scale $R\approx 3.75$, asymptotically projecting to zero damping as $\lambda \rightarrow \infty$, as expected for an infinitely heavy string.
+For this $R$, the analytic prediction (red line) shown in Figure~\ref{fig:damping_vs_mu} is in remarkable agreement, consistent with all damping rates, except those for $\lambda=1$ where finite size effects become important (for $L=32$).